chainguard-images/images/images/datadog-agent/README.md

 ## Usage

-The Datadog Agent is software that runs on your hosts.
-It collects events and metrics from hosts and sends them to Datadog, where you can analyze your monitoring and performance data.
+The Datadog Agent collects events and metrics from hosts and sends them to Datadog.

 ### Prerequisites